mahbu006/camera-face-detection/README.md

 # camera-face-detection

 Testing out OpenCV modules with Python.
-Simple face detection app to wrap a shape around the user's face.
+Simple face detection app that draws a shape around the user's face.